An INSPIRED AND CREATIVE NEW COMMUNITY IN NORTHERN CALIFORNIA

 Within Meriam Park are 3 diverse districts that are designed to support each other in a unique and strategic way.
 For example, a baker or coffee roaster would be placed next to a grocer and restaurants whom they could supply, which would be next to a courier service that delivers meals to area residents and senior housing areas, and so on.
 The end goal is to create a thriving, sustainable community which appeals to the growing Millennial workforce.
 Maker spaces, kitchen incubators, live-work lofts, urban-styled multifamily housing and modern “agritectural” architecture will be featured —all just an easy walk or bike ride away.

 This destination is envisioned as our “Third Place”, the social center for residents and visitors after home and work.
-The Marketplace district will offer beautiful streetscapes, loft-style buildings, captivating outdoor spaces, and one-of-a-kind retail amenities, including a natural foods market.
+The Tank district will offer beautiful streetscapes, loft-style buildings, captivating outdoor spaces, and one-of-a-kind retail amenities, including a natural foods market.
 The look will feature industrial elements juxtaposed with buildings inspired by the surrounding agricultural heritage (agritecture) of the local landscape to create a familiar, yet striking, architectural statement that integrates diverse uses into a cohesive, visually-rich experience.

 As its name implies, the Thrive district will focus on job creation and the progression of work environments that meet the demands of the modern workforce.
 It will bolster productivity, infuse economic stability, accommodate the entrepreneurial seedling companies of Chico and the region, and attract company relocation and expansion to Chico.
 With over 235,000 square feet of tech office space, the Thrive will buzz with productivity, collaboration and creativity.
 The architecture of the Thrive features a stylized tech aesthetic integrated with modern accents, natural finishes accented with pops of color.

-Dwell will offer contemporary single- and multi-family residences near the Marketplace.
+Dwell will offer contemporary single- and multi-family residences near the Tank District.
 Urban flats and town homes will front courtyards and streets amid neighborhood parks, community gardens, and athletic fields, all in a pedestrian- and bike-friendly setting.
 Landscaping will feature native plants and trees that offer shade and scenery.
 Project standards include progressive strategies to conserve water and integrate renewable energy sources.

 photo: HONEY RUN COVERED BRIDGE, MAY 3PM